UTemp orientation: Assignment, attendance, and pay

-All hours worked in multiple and/or consecutive appointments at the UW are combined and counted toward the 950-hour limit, regardless of whether the job is through UTemp Staffing, another UW department, or an outside agency.
+All hours worked in multiple and/or consecutive temporary appointments at the UW are combined and counted toward the 950-hour limit, regardless of whether the job is through UTemp Staffing, another UW department, or an outside agency.
 Overtime hours worked are not included in calculating time worked toward the 950-hour limit.
-A temp employee’s hours’ accumulation starts over upon reaching the anniversary of their temporary employment date.
+A temporary employee’s hours accumulation starts over upon reaching the anniversary of their temporary employment date.

 As a University of Washington temporary employee, if you meet certain requirements, you may become eligible for employer-provided health and welfare benefits (such as retirement, medical/dental insurance, etc.).

 If you become eligible while working on a temporary assignment, you will be notified by UW Benefits.
 Once notified, it is your responsibility to contact the Benefits Office and complete the required paperwork as soon as possible.
 Contact the Integrated Service Center (ISC) for additional questions or assistance with this process.

 A temporary hourly employee may be represented by a union and covered by a collective bargaining agreement depending on the nature and location of the work assignment.
 Visit the Temporary Employees in Bargaining Units webpage for more information.
 A full list of union contracts may be viewed on the Labor Relations webpage.